iporepos/plans/README.md

 # plans

-``plans`` is a tool that helps water resources managers and engineers plan nature-based solutions for water at the hillslope scale.
+``plans`` is a simulation tool that helps water resources managers to plan the expansion of `Nature-based Solutions for Water`_ at the hillslope scale.

-It is uses a simulation model for estimating *hydrological processes* such as [surface runoff](https://en.wikipedia.org/wiki/Surface_runoff) and [infiltration](https://en.wikipedia.org/wiki/Infiltration_(hydrology)) for a given area of interest.
-Model outputs include simulated hydrological processes in time (tables) and space (maps).
-Those results then can be used by water resource managers for effectively planning the expansion of [Nature-based Solutions for Water](https://www.undp.org/publications/nature-based-solutions-water) (*e.g.*, reforestation and soil-conservation agriculture).

 > [!NOTE]
 > Check out the [documentation website](https://iporepos.github.io/plans/) for more info.